pacs-course/pacs-examples/Examples/src/Horner/README.md

 the comparison between standard and Horner algorithms fairer (Horner's algorithm does not need ``pow`` ).
-However, since c++17 there is an overloading of ``pow`` for integer exponents, so maybe there is no need of the specialised user-defined version anymore.
+However, since c++17 there is an overloading of ``pow`` for integer exponents, so maybe there is no need of the specialised user-defined version anymore (but so far the implementations of the standard library do not exploit the specialization).

-**Note 2:** I have also implemented a parallel version that exploits parallel ``std::tansform`` algorithm.
-But few compiler support parallelization yet, so it has been commented out.
-You may uncomment it and change the test to see how much you gain with parallelization, if you have a very recent compiler (g++ version 9 should work, but read the instructions on the web since other components of your OS may need upgrading.)
+**Note 2:**  To get significant timings use a high degree polinomial, at least 20.